kensnyder/jQuery-Suggester/README.md

 });
 ```

-Use ajax to get suggestions
+Use ajax to get suggestions:

 ```javascript
 $('.my-text-input').suggester({